Muzec0318/girlfriend/README.md

 # girlfriend

-here's the wp-plugin i created to add a girlfrient to my blog site. using live2d.
+here's the wp-plugin i created to add a girlfriend to my blog site. using live2d.

 ## Here's some demo images